The Great SEO Upskilling: The New GEO Specialists Driving AI Visibility

 But a GEO specialist obviously doesn’t stop at reporting; they audit, optimize, and go again.
 They audit performance, test approaches, and iterate on content and data strategies to continually improve how their brand is perceived by AI systems.

-It’s the Era of the Upskilled SEO
+It’s the Era of the Upskilled SEO — the GEO Specialist

 I mean a search engine specialist has never stopped upskilling.
 But AI search now demands a certain skillset and access to specific data.